Okonomiyaki: Variations by region

 The dish is known for two distinct main variants, one in Kansai and Osaka and one in Hiroshima.
-Another variety is hirayachi, a thin and simple type made in Okinawa.

 Kansai area

 Okonomiyaki in the Kansai or Osaka style is the predominant version of the dish, found throughout most of Japan.
-The batter is made of flour, grated nagaimo (a long type of yam), dashi or water, eggs, shredded cabbage, and usually contains other ingredients such as green onion, meat (usually thinly sliced pork belly or American bacon), octopus, squid, shrimp, vegetables, konjac, mochi, or cheese.
+The batter is made of flour, grated nagaimo (a long type of yam), dashi or water, eggs, and shredded cabbage, and usually contains other ingredients such as green onion, meat (usually thinly sliced pork belly or American bacon), octopus, squid, shrimp, vegetables, konjac, mochi, or cheese.

 It is sometimes compared to an omelette or a pancake and is sometimes referred to as a "Japanese pizza" or "Osaka soul food".
 The dish can be prepared in advance, allowing customers to use a teppan or special hotplates to fry after mixing the ingredients.
 They may also have a diner-style counter where the cook prepares the dish in front of the customers.

 It is prepared much like a pancake.
 The batter and other ingredients are pan-fried on both sides on a teppan using metal spatulas that are later used to cut the dish when it has finished cooking.
 Cooked okonomiyaki is topped with ingredients that include okonomiyaki sauce (made with Worcestershire sauce), aonori (seaweed flakes), katsuobushi (bonito flakes), Japanese mayonnaise, and pickled ginger (beni shōga).